alexander mcqueen

 I Have a Question

 This dress was designed by Belgian-born Jules-Francois Crahay, who headed the Lanvin ateliers from 1964-1984.
 He has been noted as one of fashion’s 'great colorists with his colorful patterns making his 1970s Lanvin designs hugely desirable and influential.'
 His time at the Lanvin label is one of my personal favourites for the house.
 I especially love the his work during the period through the late sixties and into the early 1970s.
 He was a genius at print and colour and he pushed the envelope in terms of using cutting edge fabrics available during this time period.
 This dress is from the early part of the 1970s and it is incredible.
-The Lanvin label is numbered and it is made to demi-couture standards.
-I love it.
+The Lanvin label is numbered and the dress has been made to demi-couture standards.

-This dress is incredibly beautiful in person.
-The camera really cannot do it justice.
-It is made from a fine blue silk tulle that has a floral pattern embroidered over its surface in the same blue.
-The entire dress is lined in a purple silk and this gives it this very unusual colour that lies somewhere between a deep blue and purple.
-A metallic gold thread was then embroidered over parts of the floral design.
-Around the entire lower skirt is a dense application of the gold with two wide panels completely covered in a open chain link design.
-These circle around the entire hem and lower skirt with more of the floral netting in between.
-The result is fantastic and I think in person the effect is far stronger then how it photoed.
+This dress is made from a fine blue silk tulle that has a floral pattern embroidered over its surface in the same blue.
+The lining is done with a deep purple silk and this gives it this very unusual colour that lies somewhere between a deep blue and a deep purple.
+Onto the top silk net there is an exquisite floral design done with a metallic gold thread.
+That same gold thread also circles around the lower skirt in two horizontal panels done in a open chain link design.
+More of the floral netting separates those panels.
+The result is even better on person as the gold feel more prominent.
 I love how the gold catches the light from every angle.
 The bodice skims over you and the sleeves are long.
-Each sleeve has a subtle poufed effect above its elastic cuff that would show more once on an actual body.
-The waist is seamed but cut more loose and easy.
-If you wanted a more defined shape you could easily add a ribbon or a belt.
-The skirt falls to the floor from there and widens out as it nears the hem.
-Besides adding beautiful detail those added panels of gold at the hem also help to give just a touch of weight and help the skirt hold its volume and shape.
-It is very light in weight and just stunning.
-Far better person then the camera is doing it justice.
-The fabric has so much texture and the metallic bits pick up the light perfectly.
+Each sleeve has a bit of puff above the elastic cuff.
+The waist is cut more generously and you could add a ribbon or a belt to cinch it in.
+The skirt skims over the hips to the floor and widens out as it nears the hem.
+The added panels of gold on the skirt help to give the skirt support and help hold its shape.
+The dress is wonderfully light in weight once on the body.
 Gorgeous.
 Excellent condition

 Fully lined in a purple silk chiffon through the top and a purple silk through the skirt.
 It closes with a back hand set zipper and there is elastic in each cuff.
-Hand finishes and hand finished inner seams mixed with machine work.
+Hand finishes and hand finished inner seams.
 The label is numbered.
 It looks to have been worn very little if at all.
 The bias cut of the lining and the net give it a little give so I have put the comfortable range of measurements where it will give a bit.

 Sleeves: 26"